JasonHanG/tensor-gallery/README.md

 # tensor-gallery
-Algorithms implement with tensorflow, keep add new stuff.
+Algorithms implement with tensorflow, keep adding new stuff.